Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Introduction

-To meet these diverse needs in real-world applications, we develop a new family of bootstrap procedures for count functionals of networks, ranging from a very fast and consistent randomized linear bootstrap to a fast quadratic bootstrap procedure that offers improved accuracy for moderately sparse networks.
+To meet these diverse needs in real-world applications with user-friendly computational tools, we develop a new family of bootstrap procedures for uncertainty estimation of count functionals of networks.
+Our methods range from a very fast approximate linear bootstrap to a fast quadratic bootstrap procedure that offers improved accuracy for moderately sparse networks.
 Both procedures may be viewed as approximations\footnote{More precisely, the linear and quadratic bootstraps may be viewed as first and second-order terms of a Hoeffding decomposition for the multiplier bootstrap, respectively.} to a multiplier bootstrap method in which each potential subgraph in the network is perturbed by the product of independent multiplier random variables.
 This multiplier bootstrap is closely related to a bootstrap method for U-statistics (see for example, \citet{bose-chatterjee-u-stats-resampling}).
-Under the sparse graphon model (see Section \ref{sec:sparse-graphon}), subgraph counts may be viewed as U-statistics perturbed by asympotically negligible noise, allowing the adaptation of bootstrap methods for U-statistics to the network setting.
+Under the sparse graphon model (see Section \ref{sec:sparse-graphon}), subgraph counts may be viewed as U-statistics perturbed by asymptotically negligible noise, allowing the adaptation of bootstrap methods for U-statistics to the network setting.

-One of the main theoretical contributions of our paper is deriving (uniform) Edgeworth expansions for the quadratic bootstrap.
-Edgeworth expansions may be viewed as a refinement of the Normal approximation that accounts for skewness of the distribution of interest; an excellent treatment of this topic in the IID setting is given by \citet{hall-bootstrap-edgeworth}.
-By establishing an Edgeworth expansion for the quadratic bootstrap and showing that it is very close to the Edgeworth expansion of the sampling distribution, we show that the bootstrap is higher-order correct under certain sparsity conditions, meaning that it offers a faster convergence rate in the Kolmogorov distance than the Berry-Esseen bound.
-Establishing higher-order correctness is often key to justifying the (typically) computationally intensive bootstrap over a Normal approximation.

-Edgeworth expansions of network moments were first studied by~\citet{zhang-xia-network-edgeworth}.
-The authors show that the network noise has a smoothing effect that allows them to bypass the typical Cram\'{e}r condition, which is restrictive in the network setting.
-We also bypass the Cram\'{e}r' condition for the bootstrap, but by using a different approach.
-We choose a continuous multiplier that matches the first three moments of the data; it is well-known that continuous random variables satisfy Cram\'{e}r's condition.
-To derive our Edgeworth expansion for the bootstrap, we also build upon results from~\citet{wang-jing-weighted-bootstrap-u-statistics} for order two U-statistics.
-It turns out that network noise, particularly when the graph is sparse, causes certain terms related to our Edgeworth expansion to blow up.
-While the details are technical, we show that a valid Edgeworth expansion is still possible, with the sparsity level directly affecting the convergence rate.